prometheusresearch/baseline-codebase/src/rex.action/README.rst

 Configuration
 =============

-Rex Workflow introduces concepts of actions and workflows.
+Rex Wizard introduces concepts of actions and wizards.

-Action is a reusable piece of UI which can be composed with other actions into a workflow.
-Workflow is a way to compose together a set of actions to provide users to perform some meaningful activity.
+Action is a reusable piece of UI which can be composed with other actions into a wizard.
+Wizard is a way to compose together a set of actions to provide users to perform some meaningful activity.

 Actions are defined within the ``static/actions.yaml`` file in a package::